Patricia Sheen

-Patricia Sheen Cortavarria (Huanuco, 1971) is a Peruvian biologist, is a Peruvian biologist who serves as the coordinator of the Infectious Diseases Research Laboratory and co-leader of the Molecular Biology and Bioinformatics Laboratory at the Cayetano Heredia University.
+Patricia Sheen Cortavarria (Huanuco, 1971) is a Peruvian biologist, a Peruvian biologist who serves as the coordinator of the Infectious Diseases Research Laboratory and co-leader of the Molecular Biology and Bioinformatics Laboratory at the Cayetano Heredia University.
 She has been recognized with the title of "Distinguished Researcher" by the National Council of Science, Technology, and Innovation (CONCYTEC) of Peru for her contributions to the scientific field.

 Her research primarily focuses on the genetic study of bacteria responsible for tuberculosis, with a particular emphasis on the mechanisms of resistance to pyrazinamide in Mycobacterium tuberculosis.
 Sheen Cortavarría is also engaged in the development and enhancement of diagnostic methods for tuberculosis and multidrug-resistant tuberculosis.
 In 2014, she was awarded the National L'Oréal-Unesco-Concytec Prize.

 Early life and education

 Patricia Sheen Cortavarría was born in Huánuco, Peru.
 From an early age, she demonstrated a profound interest in the study of living organisms, with particular fascination for those examined through the lens of microbiology.

 She studied Biology at Ricardo Palma University, where she completed her undergraduate thesis titled Identification of Lactobacillus casei sp. strain GG in feces using immunological assays.
 Building on this foundation, she pursued a Master's degree in Biochemistry at the Universidad Peruana Cayetano Heredia.
 Subsequently, she earned a Doctorate in Disease Control from Johns Hopkins University in 2008.